disclaimer

 How to Get Montana Bankruptcy Records?

-Obtaining physical copies of Montana bankruptcy records is possible at any of the bankruptcy court's locations.
-Generally, the court clerk serves as the custodian of bankruptcy records, and interested individuals can request records that they wish to obtain.
-The clerk's office attends to such requests at the courthouses and also accepts written requests via U.S. mail.
-The clerk performs record searches at a fee of $32 per search and record reproductions at $0.50 per page.
+Obtaining physical copies of Montana bankruptcy records is possible at any bankruptcy court location.
+Generally, the court clerk serves as the custodian of bankruptcy records, and interested individuals may request records they wish to obtain.
+The clerk's office attends to such requests at the courthouses and accepts written requests via U.S. mail.
+The clerk performs record searches for $32 per search and record reproductions at $0.50 per page.

 Alternatively, there are public computers located in each courthouse.
 These computers provide querying parties with paper copies of bankruptcy records.
 Requesters may search the court's database via public computers and print out any desired Montana bankruptcy information.
 A fee of $0.10 per copy printed applies.

-To use the public computers or request for records in-person, interested individuals can visit any of the following courthouses during business hours: 8:00 am through 4:00 pm:
+To use the public computers or request records in person, interested individuals may visit any of the following courthouses during business hours: 8:00 am through 4:00 pm:

 U.S. Bankruptcy & District Court, Butte Division